speeding-up-science-workshops/Metabarcoding_viz/README.md

-# Initial plots and example statistics for metabarcoding data
+# Initial NMDS ordinations and example diversity statistics for metabarcoding data
 ## This workflow and Jupyter binder shows a basic workflow to visualize metabarcoding data in R.
 ### Authors:
 ### Jason Rothman